PROFILE - Grade 11

 Answer:

-Pavel is a second year student at the university.
-He plays in the student theater, often plays in the basketball team of his faculty.
-What level of education is Paul in?
+Pavel is in his second year of university.
+He plays in the student theater, often performs as part of the basketball team of his faculty.
+What level of education is Paul at?

 1) secondary vocational